 200-Hour Kunga Yoga Lifestyle & Teacher Training, Wilmington Yoga Center

-I am a licenced, certified mental health counselor associate (LCMHCA), a certified rehabilitation counselor (CRC) and registered yoga teacher (RYT200).
+I am a licensed, certified mental health counselor (LCMHC), a certified rehabilitation counselor (CRC) and registered yoga teacher (RYT200).
 I spent the early part of my therapeutic career working with adolescents in a wilderness therapy environment.
 I transitioned into utilizing my background as a registered yoga teacher and designed and taught yoga for mental wellness programs.
 I also received training in trauma-sensitive yoga principles.
 The connection between the brain and the body is one that I believe belongs in therapy.
 As such, I spent a year and half, working with people with eating disorders at the partial hospitalization and intensive outpatient levels of care.

 Blue Cross Blue Shield (excluding Blue Home with UNC Health Alliance and HMO plans)